LanceTreyark/Simple-SCP/README.md

 I set these up to be run with alias commands: `simpleScp` and `scpUnpack`.

+# Note:
+You will need to edit your variables in the scrips ie: user@192.168.0.1 will need to be your username and server IP address on the client side script.
+You also need to change where you want the file unpacked to on the second script

 ## Local Script

 1. **Make the script executable:**